 Credit: Trish Matheny

 It is also good to think about the types of surfaces you travel over when looking at different boots' tread patterns.
-Overall, deeper lug depths, like those on the Lowa Renegade GTX and Keen Targhee IV, provide more traction than boots with a less aggressive tread.
+Overall, deeper lug depths, like those on the Lowa Renegade Evo GTX Mid and Keen Targhee IV, provide more traction than boots with a less aggressive tread.
 Just a word of caution on the Targhee IV, our team found them to be dangerous when wet, especially when trying to cross slippery slabs and rocks during river crossings.

 Salomon also really nails it in terms of tread pattern on the X Ultra 5 Mid.
 This boot grips hard surfaces and digs into loose sediment better than any others in our lineup, thanks to the multi-directional chevron lug pattern that performs especially well on steep descents.
 Another worthy mention here is the Oboz Bridger Mid, which features very aggressive lugs that have proved excellent on all kinds of trails.